zalo/MathUtilities/README.md

 A textbook implementation of a Kalman filter (transcribed from wikipedia)   Kalman filters are a form of bayesian filtering; they are capable of taking in information from multiple sources and "fusing" them into a signal that is cleaner/more accurate than any of the constituent signals.
 A properly tuned Kalman filter is the mathematically "optimal" technique for turning noisy data into clean data in real time (as long as the noise follows a gaussian distribution and the data varies linearly).
 In practice one must deal with biases and non-linearly varying quantities.

-## Matrix Class
-A generic matrix class and a set of basic matrix operations (multiplication, addition, subtraction, inversion, cholesky decomposition, and more).
-Written to support the implementation of the Kalman Filter.
-Usage of any of these operations will allocate a new array (garbage), so be careful about using this on performance constrained systems.

 ## Constraints/[Inverse Kinematics](http://www.elysium-labs.com/robotics-corner/learn-robotics/introduction-to-robotics/kinematic-jacobian/)
 <img src="http://i.imgur.com/uymJf1L.gif"> <img src="http://i.imgur.com/ov58hQH.gif">